seamplex/libreblackjack-v01/README.md

 ## TCP Sockets

-To play through a TCP socket, call `libreblackjack` from `netcat`.
+To play through a TCP socket, call `blackjack` from `netcat`.
 On one host, do

 ```
-nc -l -p1234 -e libreblackjack
+nc -l -p1234 -e blackjack
 ```

 On the other one, connect to the first host on port 1234: